Here’s an easy Waldorf-inspired DIY advent spiral that only takes minutes to put together on a table, shelf or mantle.

 Related: Waldorf Window Stars

-Winter Advent Spiral Walk
+What is A Winter Advent Spiral Walk?

 At a Waldorf advent spiral walk, each child or adult takes a turn walking into the spiral with an unlit candle in an inwardly peaceful and contemplative state.
-Once the spiral center is reached, the child lights their candle with the candle in the center and walks slowly back out of the spiral.
+When the spiral center is reached, the child lights their candle with the candle in the center and walks slowly back out of the spiral.

 The journey each child takes through the spiral also represents an inner journey to find his or her own “light” within.
 In the very center of ourselves, we discover our own beauty, strength, insight, and gifts that we offer the world.
 We then turn from this discovery within and carry our gifts of radiance back out into the world.Syringa Mountain School